Social Anxiety is a learned habit

 All that running away isn’t healthy.
 Part of you wants to socialize with others, go on dates, and express yourself authentically no matter how many people are watching.
 But fear of abandonment and rejection keeps you from facing those negative emotions.

 Of course this isn’t the only step.
 It’s only the beginning.
 Next you have to start facing your fears.
 You have to accept that rejection is inevitable.
-You can’t accept everything into your life.
-You are free to reject people, so they are free to reject you too.
+You are also free to reject people, so they are free to reject you too.
 It doesn’t make you less valuable as a person.

 Start conversations with people you want to meet.
 When you feel the fear and impulse to avoid approach anyway.
 The anxious feelings will be inevitable but remind yourself it will be ok.
 Remind yourself you don’t need this person to give you a good reaction to be happy.

-There is a lot more to overcoming social anxiety than accepting fear from both the past and future.
-If you want to finally build indomitable confidence then please read my new book: Social Confidence Mastery: How to Eliminate Social Anxiety, insecurities, shyness, and the fear of rejection.
+If you want to finally build indomitable confidence and overcome social anxiety then please read my new book: Social Confidence Mastery: How to Eliminate Social Anxiety, insecurities, shyness, and the fear of rejection.

 This new book combines Cognitive Behavioral Therapy, Mindfulness, Body language and Social skills, Trauma Recovery, and other important philosophies to create an action plan for building social confidence.